pythongurfer/apex-data-labs/src/content/post/search-and-relevance-problems.md

 ### The Initial Architecture: Simple but Flawed

-Our v1 system was a straightforward two-step process:
+Our v1 system was a straightforward but rigid multi-step process that handled different ad types in isolated silos:

-1. A user's query would hit our backend search service.
-2. The service would send the query to a **SolrCloud cluster**.
-Solr would execute the search, returning a list of organic results ranked by its default similarity algorithm, **BM25**.
+1.  **Organic Retrieval**: A user’s query would hit our backend search service, which would send the query to a **SolrCloud cluster**.
+Solr would return a list of organic results ranked by its default text-relevance algorithm, **BM25**.
-3. Concurrently, the backend would call a separate Ads Service to retrieve up to four sponsored items.
+2.  **Sponsored Retrieval**: Concurrently, the backend would call a separate Ads Service to retrieve up to four **sponsored items**—ads for which sellers paid a premium for top placement.
+3.  **Bumped Retrieval**: Another call was made to retrieve "bumped" or "upped" ads—listings that sellers paid a smaller fee to move higher in the organic-only ranking.
-4. Finally, the backend would perform a crude stitching operation: placing the four ads at the top, followed by the organic results from Solr.
+4.  **Crude Stitching**: Finally, the backend would perform a crude, rules-based stitching operation:
+    *   Place the four sponsored ads at the absolute top (positions 1-4).
+    *   Insert the bumped ads at predefined positions within the organic results (e.g., positions 5, 10, 15).
+    *   Fill the remaining slots with the organic results.

+This system was predictable but completely blind to the actual relevance of the promoted ads for a given query.
+It was this rigidity that we aimed to replace.

 ### Quantifying the Pain: The Data-Driven Case for Change